Cher Lloyd: 2010–2011: The X Factor

-She had previously performed at holiday camps and said she received a mixed reaction to her music, but was a big hit with X Factor judges at the time.
-She auditioned singing the Keri Hilson version of "Turn My Swag On" by Soulja Boy.
-At bootcamp she sang a rap version of "Viva La Vida".
-At the judges' houses, she performed "Cooler Than Me" but suffered from tonsillitis and was unable to complete the song.
+Lloyd had previously performed at holiday camps, saying that she had received a mixed reaction to her music; but she was a big hit with The X Factor judges at the time.
+She auditioned singing the Keri Hilson version of "Turn My Swag On" by American rapper Soulja Boy.
+At bootcamp, she sang a rap version of "Viva La Vida".
+She also performed "Cooler than Me" at the judges' houses, but suffered from tonsillitis and was unable to complete the song.

 Lloyd sang a rendition of "Just Be Good to Me" in the first of the live shows.
-In the second live show, she performed "Hard Knock Life (Ghetto Anthem)."
-In the third live show, she sang a mashup of "No Diggity" and "Shout", and in the fourth live show, she sang "Stay."
-This was the first time Lloyd did not rap in her performance, and Cowell even called it "the performance of the series."
-In week five, Lloyd sang "Empire State of Mind", but the judges stated that after the previous week they were disappointed.
-However, they agreed that she redeemed herself with her rendition of "Sorry Seems to Be the Hardest Word" mixed with "Mockingbird", by Elton John and Eminem, respectively, in week 6.
-In the seventh week, Lloyd was in the bottom two for the first time after her rendition of "Imagine", but Cowell, Cole and Walsh all saved her in the final showdown.
-In the following week, Lloyd performed "Girlfriend", followed by "Walk This Way".
-Both performances were credited by the judges, and she was saved by the public vote the following night, securing her position in the semifinal.
-In the semifinal, Lloyd performed "Nothin' on You" and "Love the Way You Lie" and was in the bottom two with Mary Byrne.
-She was saved by the judges again and put through to the final.
-In the final, she performed a mashup of "The Clapping Song" and "Get Ur Freak On", followed by a duet with will.i.am, which was a mashup of "Where Is the Love?" and "I Gotta Feeling."
-Lloyd was then became the thirteenth contestant eliminated, having received the fewest public votes.

-Lloyd and nine other contestants from the series participated in the X Factor Live Tour from February 2011 to April 2011.
-The tour saw Lloyd performing for 500,000 people throughout the UK.
+In the second live show, she performed "Hard Knock Life (Ghetto Anthem)"; she sang a mashup of "No Diggity" and "Shout" in the third live show.
+In the fourth, she performed "Stay", the first time Lloyd did not rap in her performance and Cowell called it "the performance of the series".
+In the fifth week, Lloyd sang "Empire State of Mind", but the judges stated that, after the previous week, they were disappointed.
+However, they agreed that she redeemed herself with her rendition of "Sorry Seems to Be the Hardest Word" mixed with "Mockingbird" by Elton John and Eminem, respectively, in the sixth week.
+In the seventh week, Lloyd was in the bottom two with Paije Richardson for the first time after her rendition of "Imagine", although she was convinced to be kept after singing "Stay"; however, Cowell, Cole, and Walsh all saved her in the final showdown.
+In the following week, she performed "Girlfriend", followed by "Walk This Way".
+Both performances were credited by the judges, and Lloyd was saved by the public vote the following night, securing her position in the semifinal.
+In the semifinal, Lloyd performed "Nothin' on You" and "Love the Way You Lie"; she was in the bottom two with Mary Byrne.
+She was saved by the judges again, and put through to the final.
+In the final, she performed a mashup of "The Clapping Song" and "Get Ur Freak On", followed by a duet with will.i.am, a mashup of "Where Is the Love?" and "I Gotta Feeling".
+Lloyd was then became the thirteenth contestant eliminated.
+From February 2011 to April, Lloyd and nine other contestants from the series participated in the X Factor Live Tour.